 &atb=" URL parameter in the web address at the top of your browser.
-This parameter is a private method we developed to help us anonymously A/B (split) test experience changes we make to DuckDuckGo.
-For example, we may show one misspelling message to the A version and another to the B version, and then check statistically which message version gets more engagement.
+This parameter allows us to anonymously A/B (split) test product changes we make to DuckDuckGo.
+For example, users in the A group would get blue links and users in the B group would get red links, and we'd be able to measure how usage of DuckDuckGo is impacted by different color links.

 atb.js" or "